 Lavery Brewing is another brewery located in downtown Erie.
 Their tasting room is one of the smaller ones in the area and can get quite crowded in the evening and on weekends, so try to visit this one outside of peak hours if you can.

 During my visit, they featured roughly a dozen different beers that spanned a variety of styles and even featured a few inventive options.
-In fact, the Massive Mango IPA was my personal favorite from the ones that I tried because it hit a perfect balance of being both fruity and bitter.
+In fact, the Massive Mango IPA was my personal favorite of the ones that I tried because it hit a perfect balance of being both fruity and bitter.

 Lavery also features a full menu, and while their food gets great reviews online, I didn’t have a chance to eat there, so I can’t comment on the quality of the food.